 Climbing Techniques and Safety Tips for Arborists

-Climbing trees is one of the main aspects of being an arborist.
+Tree climbing is one of the basic tasks of an arborist.

 Climbing Techniques